 East Liverpool is a somewhat small city located in the state of Ohio.
 With a population of 10,846 people and eight constituent neighborhoods, East Liverpool is the 161st largest community in Ohio.
-Much of the housing stock in East Liverpool was built prior to World War II, making it one of the older and more historic cities in the country.
+East Liverpool has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities, East Liverpool isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in East Liverpool are a mix of both white- and blue-collar jobs.
 Overall, East Liverpool is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Liverpool who work in sales jobs (11.43%), office and administrative support (10.67%), and food service (8.44%).
+There are especially a lot of people living in East Liverpool who work in office and administrative support (10.43%), sales jobs (10.38%), and food service (8.38%).

-The per capita income in East Liverpool in 2010 was $16,377, which is low income relative to Ohio and the nation.
-This equates to an annual income of $65,508 for a family of four.
-East Liverpool also has one of the higher rates of people living in poverty in the nation, with 30.59% of its population below the federal poverty line.
+The per capita income in East Liverpool in 2010 was $16,803, which is low income relative to Ohio and the nation.
+This equates to an annual income of $67,212 for a family of four.

 The most common language spoken in East Liverpool is English.
 Other important languages spoken here include Spanish and French.